 God has a great gift of grace for you!
 It’s hope!
-The Act of Hope prayer below reminds us that with God there’s no place for despair, no matter what life throws at us.
-There’s not only a light at the end of the tunnel but, as the saying goes, “the future’s so bright I gotta wear shades!”
+The prayer known as an Act of Hope below reminds us that with God there’s no place for despair, no matter what life throws at us, especially these days!
+Believe it or not, there’s not only a light at the end of the tunnel but, as the saying goes, “the future’s so bright I gotta wear shades!”

 If, as Christ said, “with God all things are possible,” (Matt.19:26), hope reminds us that with God’s help all things are bearable!
 The Act of Hope prayer sums up the essentials of this grace in one tidy sentence.